britslambs/dh140finalproject/README.md

 ## Research Questions
 • How does best-selling brands and their foundation shade range in Western countries and Eastern countries compare?

-• What do the results reveal about their respective beauty industries and society beauty standards?
+• What do the results reveal about their respective beauty industries and societal beauty standards?

 # Binder